 I Am Not Shazam: For the record, the main gremlin's name is "Stripe" not "Spike", and the lead gremlin in the sequel is officially named Mohawk (though Word of God suggests that they are indeed the same character, reincarnated).

 Narm: Kate's story about how her father died in the chimney as he tried to climb down it while dressed as Santa Claus may have been intended to be creepy and/or sad, but the simple absurdity of the situation can also make it a little hard to take seriously.
-(And the creators apparently recognize this and make fun of it in the second movie where this time Kate starts narrating why she hates Lincoln's Day and she gets interrupted by Billy who tells her they don't have the time for it.)
+(And the creators apparently recognize this and make fun of it in the second movie, where this time Kate starts narrating why she hates Lincoln's Day and she gets interrupted by Billy who tells her they don't have the time for it.)

+What Do You Mean, It's Not for Kids?: This movie, along with Indiana Jones and the Temple of Doom led to the creation of both the PG-13 rating in the USA and the 12 rating in the UK.
 The trailers presented this picture as much more lighthearted than it was.
 Reviewing it for Isaac Asimov's Science Fiction Magazine, Harlan Ellison described it in terms more suited to Nightmare Fuel.
 He deplored its many instances of wanton cruelty played for laughs, and said he "heard little children scream and cry" in the theater.
 The manager later told him he'd never had so many patrons walking out and demanding their money back.

 The Woobie: Gizmo in both films, being abused by his spawned offspring, taken from Billy and Mr. Wing dying in the second film.
 And then the mad scientist cages Gizmo to start the whole mess all over again.